learn-co-curriculum/ruby-oo-fundamentals-object-initialization/README.md

 snoopy.breed #=> "Beagle"
 ```

 However, most dogs are born *with* a breed, not assigned a breed afterwards.
-How can we model the behavoir of dogs being born with a breed in our `Dog` class?
+How can we model the behavior of dogs being born with a breed in our `Dog` class?
 If only there was a way for us to assign an individual dog a breed automatically upon creation, or instantiation.

 Lucky for us, there is!
 It's called the `#initialize` method.